sonata-project/SonataAdminBundle/docs/reference/form_types.rst

 For example, lets use a similar example to the one for ``Sonata\AdminBundle\Form\Type\ModelType`` above.
-This time, when editing a ``Page`` using ``PageAdmin`` we want to enable the inline creation (and editing) of new Images instead of just selecting an existing Image from a list.
+This time, when editing a ``Page`` using ``PageAdmin`` we want to enable the inline creation (and editing) of new Images instead of selecting an existing Image from a list.

 First we need to create an ``ImageAdmin`` class and register it as an admin class for managing ``Image`` objects.
 In our ``services.yaml`` we have an entry for ``ImageAdmin``